Step Back in Time at These 12 Frank Lloyd Wright Houses Across the USA

 • Where: Willoughby Hills, Ohio

-The Louis Penfield House is located in Willoughby Hills, 20 minutes east of downtown Cleveland.
-It’s one of nine Usonian-style homes Wright built in Ohio.
-Louis Penfield, the original owner of the house (the home was built for him) was unusually tall at six feet eight inches.
-Upon meeting Penfield, Wright is said to have exclaimed, “Anyone that tall is a weed.
+The Louis Penfield House, one of nine Usonian-style homes Wright built in Ohio, is 20 minutes east of downtown Cleveland.
+The home was created for Pauline Penfield and her husband, Louis, who stood at six feet eight inches.
+Upon meeting Louis, Wright is said to have exclaimed, “Anyone that tall is a weed.
 We’ll have to build a machine to tip you sideways!”
-Built in 1955 on 30 sprawling acres, the structure overlooks the Chagrin River and is painted a cream color with red accents.
-The home is currently available as a vacation rental and sports three bedrooms and one-and-a-half bathrooms and can comfortably accommodate up to five people.
+The structure, completed in 1955 and set on 30 sprawling acres, overlooks the Chagrin River and is painted a cream color with red accents.
+The home is one of only a handful available to rent for overnight stays.
+Its three bedrooms and one and a half bathrooms can accommodate up to five people.

 From Our Partners